mcollina/autocannon/README.md

 * `instance`: The instance of autocannon. _REQUIRED_.
 * `opts`: Configuration options for tracking.
 This can have the following attibutes. _OPTIONAL_.
-    * `outputStream`: The stream to output to. `default: process.stderr`.
+    * `outputStream`: The stream to output to. default: `process.stderr`.
-    * `renderProgressBar`: A truthy value to enable the rendering of the progress bar. `default: true`.
+    * `renderProgressBar`: A truthy value to enable the rendering of the progress bar. default: `true`.
-    * `renderResultTable`: A truthy value to enable the rendering of the results table. `default: true`.
+    * `renderResultTable`: A truthy value to enable the rendering of the results table. default: `true`.
+    * `renderLatencyTable`: A truthy value to enable the rendering of the advanced latency table. default: `false`.
     * `progressBarString`: A `string` defining the format of the progress display output.
-Must be valid input for the [progress bar module](http://npm.im/progress). `default: 'running [:bar] :percent'`.
+Must be valid input for the [progress bar module](http://npm.im/progress). default: `'running [:bar] :percent'`.

 Example that just prints on completion: